Summarize this blog post with:

 -

-AI writing and brainstorming inside your workspace
+AI writing and brainstorming inside any page

 -